What is BPC-157?

 4. Antioxidant property

-Studies in rat models have shown the BPC-157 has amazing antioxidant property and helps to neutralize oxidative stress molecules like nitric oxide and malondialdehyde (MDA) and reactive oxygen species in the GI tract.
-There is further evidence that modified Lactococcus lactis bacteria increases the amount of the peptide in cell culture and can possibly deliver it to GI tract.
+Studies in rat models have shown the BPC-157 has amazing antioxidant properties and helps to neutralize oxidative stress molecules like nitric oxide and malondialdehyde (MDA) and reactive oxygen species in the GI tract.
+There is further evidence that modified Lactococcus lactis bacteria increases the amount of the peptide in cell culture and can possibly deliver it to the GI tract.

 5. BPC-157 and Drug Side Effects

-Clinical use of a pharmaceutical molecule is restricted by its potential side effects.
+The clinical use of a pharmaceutical molecule is restricted by its potential side effects.
 Ibuprofen and other NSAIDs, for instance, cannot be consumed over a long span as they increase the risk of gastric bleeding and cardiac arrest.
 BPC-157 has been found to overcome the adverse effects of NSAIDs, medications used in psychiatric conditions, and a number of cardiac medications.

 The peptide protects against the side effects of various drugs on not only the GI tract but on brain, heart and other tissues as well.
-BPC-157 is protective against the prolongation of QTc in heart in rats.
+BPC-157 is protective against the prolongation of QTc in the hearts in rats.
 Prolonged QTc can lead to fatal arrhythmias.
 QTc prolongation is a side effect of drugs used to treat diabetes, schizophrenia, and other psychiatric conditions.
 Similarly, BPC-157 also overcomes catalepsy and somatosensory disturbance.
-This helps to treat difficult psychiatric conditions as patients tend to discontinue the treatment due to severe side effects.
+This helps treat difficult psychiatric conditions as patients tend to discontinue the treatment due to severe side effects.

 6. BPC-157 and Bees

 BPC-157 is being actively studied in a number of cell culture and animal models.
-The peptide not only helps in wound healing and vascular growth but also to study the regulation of these processes especially in angiogenesis which is extremely crucial in wound healing, cancer progression and embryo development.
+The peptide not only helps in wound healing and vascular growth but also to study the regulation of these processes, especially in angiogenesis which is extremely crucial in wound healing, cancer progression, and embryo development.